Guitar World: GuitarWorld.com

 GuitarWorld.com was first launched in 1994 as the online counterpart to Guitar World magazine.
-It is run by a separate team to the print publication and posts up-to-the-minute guitar news, features, interviews, lessons, reviews and buyer's guides, as well as select content from the magazine.
-The site reaches 3.3m users per month.
-Since 2020, it has become the online home of other Future guitar brands, including UK titles Guitarist, Total Guitar, Guitar Techniques and US title Bass Player, all of which were formerly hosted on GuitarWorld.com sister site MusicRadar.
-Australian Guitar is also part of the GuitarWorld.com portfolio of brands.
+It is run by a separate team from the print publication, and posts guitar news, features, interviews, lessons, reviews and buyer's guides, as well as select content from the magazine.
+As of 2022, the site reached 3.3m users per month.
+Since 2020, it has hosted other Future guitar brands, including UK titles Guitarist, Total Guitar, Guitar Techniques as well as US title Bass Player, and Australian Guitar.

 During Guitar Worlds NewBay Media era, the site was edited by Damian Fanelli, who is now the print magazine's Editor-in-Chief.
-Since 2019, GuitarWorld.coms Editor-in-Chief is former MusicRadar Guitars Editor Michael Astley-Brown.
+Since 2019, GuitarWorld.coms Editor-in-Chief has been former MusicRadar Guitars Editor Michael Astley-Brown.